{{ summaryHeading }}

 Movement Parsing and Bounds

 Movement rows are read line by line.
 Blank lines and lines starting with # are ignored.
-A row can use pipe columns or tab columns; without those separators, the whole line is treated as the movement target.
+A row can use pipe columns or tab columns.
+Without those separators, the whole line becomes the movement target.
 Leading bullets, numbered prefixes, and labels such as Minute 1: are removed from the target text.

 EMOM movement row parsing rules and accepted bounds